l-zariqi/gpu-stock-tracker/README.md

 - 🌍 Select your region from the dropdown
 - 🔔 Click the bell icon in the alerts column to enable drop alerts
 - 🔃 Enable Auto Refresh for automatic stock updates
-- 🔊 Select your preferred alarm from the dropdown
+- 🔊 Select your preferred alert sound from the dropdown
+- ⏰ Alert sounds will play for 30 seconds

 ## Status Legend

 - 🟩 In Stock
 - 🟥 Out of Stock
-- ⚠️ Unknown Status - GPU has either been delisted or the API can't find it
+- ⚠️ Not Available - GPU has either been delisted or the API can't find it